 Many hunters hunt elk for this reason and therefore want to know how much a bull elk will weigh once cleaned and deboned or in other words, how much meat they can get from it.

 On average, a dressed mature bull elk will lose 30% of its body weight than when it was living.
-So, its weight can go down to around 540 pounds while that of a smaller calf could be about 176 pounds.
+So, its average field-dressed weight can go down to around 540 pounds while that of a smaller calf the average field-dressed weight could be about 176 pounds.

 When deboned, the weight of an elk nosedives even farther.
-The average weight of the boneless meat from a whole elk can only be around 270 pounds for a bull and at least 90 pounds for a cow.
+The average weight of the boneless meat from a whole elk can only be around 270 pounds for an adult bull and at least 90 pounds for an adult cow.

 So, as hunters, we are not really concerned about the elk’s total weight, rather, we seek to know it so that we can approximate how much meat we can pack out on one kill.
 Aside from that, this information is very helpful in choosing a way to transport or pack out this large animal, especially today when horses are no longer used to haul dead prey.